Guardianship Attorney Columbus Ohio

 When a Caretaker Needs To be Appointed

 To Act in The Best Interest of Those Who Can No Longer Protect Themselves

 - To manage money for minor children.
-If your child inherits money or receives money from a life insurance policy or lawsuit you must be appointed as their guardian to manage the funds until they are 18 years old.
+If your child under 18 years old inherits money or receives money from a life insurance policy or lawsuit, you must be assigned as their guardian to manage the funds until they are 18 years old.

 When there is a concern with the Guardian and/or if you wish to contest guardianship